Ever in Toronto? Look me up email@example.com more than happy to chat about SharePoint over a beer or coffee

 So, let that sink in for a while you’re thinking about migration logistics, risks, resourcing and budget.
 Let’s come back to sites later in the blog, let’s talk about what you require in place before executing your actual site migrations.

 Before communications begin a complete Inventory of sites that is 100% up to date with owner information as they must be notified of the migration early to help them prepare.
-Your communication plan must include all the standard items such as people, process and tools such as Migration Central site (See prior blog), Help Desk Scripts, Email templates for contacting sites owner pre, during and post migration.
+Your communication plan must include all the standard items such as people, process and tools such as Migration Central site (See prior blog), Help Desk Scripts, Email templates for contacting sites owner pre, during and post migration – don’t use Email and Spreadsheets its sloppy and unprofessional.
 Also beneficial is the issues and action plan includes procedures, guides, communication and escalation process for dealing with problematic owners and sites.

 Training for your migration such as how to prepare, what to do during and post migration.
 Topics include how what the site owners, users and migration team are responsible for – helps remove ambiguity.
 Training materials for new platform such as Office 365 and or SharePoint 2016 “How to…” for site admins and users.
 Note that Migration Central can house the training materials as well as other support materials such as FAQs, discussions to name a few.
 It can also house a discussion area for site owners and user to ask questions but must be staffed so that questions don’t go unanswered.

 As with any project, staffing is critical but keep in mind that SharePoint is a customer facing highly business visible application.
-As a result the lack of a skilled and experienced team will be very noticeable.
+As a result the lack of a skilled and experienced team and honed methodology will be very noticeable.
 So advice for assembling your team: